Top 7 Best Free Attractions in Singapore

 - Chinese and Japanese Gardens

-Here’s another free garden attraction of Singapore.
-One that dates from the 70s and located at the western end of the city-state.
+Here’s another free garden attraction in Singapore.
+One that dates from the 70s and is located at the western end of the city-state.

 - Festive Light-Ups

 As a multi-racial and multi-religious society, Singapore celebrates a variety of festivals throughout the calendar year.